 - Wear long sleeves and pants during peak mosquito hours – dawn and dusk.

 - Use insect repellent containing an EPA-approved ingredient such as DEET or Picaridin (KBR 3023).
 Follow the directions on the package.
-Click here for more information about recommended insect repellants and safe use tips from the Centers for Disease Control and Prevention.
+Click here for more information about recommended insect repellents and safe use tips from the Centers for Disease Control and Prevention.

 Most mosquito bites simply itch and leave a red bump.
 However, some mosquitoes can transmit disease through bites.